Nebual/space-couch/README.md

     * Overall Ship temperature is reduced via deployed radiators, which can be damaged if mid-combat, must be retracted before jumping, and are more efficient with shields down
+  * Life Support is a power lever - if left unpowered, vision blurs for everyone and/or ice crystals form
 * Robotics Expert
   * [X] Needs a map of the ship
   * [X] Directs robots over it to do things that need movement